Please see below for UCLan’s Alumni, Donor and Supporter privacy notices.

 There are many ways you can contact us, including by phone, email, social media and post.
 You can also contact the alumni team directly by email or phone; update your contact details or communication preferences; or tell us that you no longer want to hear from us, all via our dedicated web pages.

-When you graduate, you automatically become an alumnus and will be provided with information about the University’s alumni network.
-To offer you an alumni service we will use information about you from your student record such as name, contact details, course information, etc. and information you provide directly to us.
-Our alumni service is offered to all graduates of the University of Central Lancashire, Lancashire Polytechnic, Preston Polytechnic and the Harris Institute.
+When you complete and pass your course, you automatically become a member of the University of Central Lancashire Alumni Network and will be provided with information about our services.
+To offer you an alumni service we will use information about you from your student record such as name, contact details, course information, etc. as well as information you provide directly to us.
+This information will be added to our CRM system to enable us to provide our alumni service, which is offered to all graduates of the University of Central Lancashire, Lancashire Polytechnic, Preston Polytechnic, Harris College and the Harris Institute.

-The information we may process about you includes the following:
+The information we will process about you may include the following:

-We will use your information to communicate effectively with you via post, email, telephone, text (SMS), social media or other methods as appropriate, obtaining your prior consent to do so where required.
-You can opt out of receiving communications which are considered to be marketing by updating your communication preferences via our web pages.
+We will use your information to communicate effectively with you via post, email, telephone, text (SMS), social media or other methods as appropriate, obtaining your prior consent to do so by asking you to opt in to communications, where required.
+You can opt out of receiving communications which are considered to be marketing (including fundraising communications) by updating your communication preferences via our web pages.
 Not all of the communications we send are marketing.

 Article 6(1)(e), which allows us to process personal data where it is necessary to perform a task in the public interest.
-Some internal reporting and monitoring, and research, is carried out as part of our public tasks.
+Research and some internal reporting and monitoring is carried out as part of our public tasks.
+We may also rely on this lawful basis to process personal data where it is necessary for the public tasks of other organisations, such as when we disclose information to HESA for the Graduate Outcomes Survey (see ‘Who will my personal information be shared with?’ for further information).

 Article 6(1)(f), which allows us to process personal data where it is in our, or someone else’s, legitimate interests to do so and it does not unduly prejudice your rights and freedoms.
-We rely on this condition to, among other things:
+We rely on this lawful basis for the majority of our alumni, donor and supporter activities including, among other things:

 We also process some information only if you provide your consent, for example case studies and images.
 In this case, Article 6(1)(a) applies, and Article 9(2)(a) applies where the information is special category data (special category data is information about your race, ethnic origin, political opinions, religious beliefs, trade union membership, genetic data, biometric data used for ID purposes, health, sex life or sexual orientation).
 It will be clear where we are relying on your consent to collect and use your information because consent will be requested at the time you provide the information.
 When you are asked for consent, we will explain why we are asking for the information and how we will use it if you choose to provide it.
 Consent can be withdrawn at any time and we will explain how you can do this in each individual case.

-Where we process special category data for the purposes set out in this notice, we rely on the following legal bases from the GDPR and DPA:
+Where we process special category data for the purposes set out in this notice, we rely on the following lawful bases from the GDPR and DPA:

 Article 9(2)(j) GDPR, which allows us to process special category data for archiving, scientific or historical research purposes or statistical purposes, where there is a basis to do so in law.
 The law which allows us to rely on this basis is section 10 DPA by virtue of Schedule 1(4) DPA.

-We may share your information with external organisations and bodies, some of which are processing personal data on our behalf.
+We will share your information with external organisations and bodies, some of which are processing personal data on our behalf.
 We only share your personal data with another person or organisation where the law requires or allows us to and we consider it to be appropriate under the circumstances.
-The external parties we may share information with include the following:
+The external parties we will share information with include the following:

 Occasionally we may need to send your personal information outside the EEA e.g. to obtain a service from a data processor.
 Any such transfers will be carried out in compliance with data protection legislation and with appropriate safeguards in place to protect your information and ensure it remains secure.